draftdev/jobs/sdr.md

 # Sales Development Representative (SDR) at [Draft.dev](https://draft.dev/)
-> $18 per hour base + performance bonuses, ~40 hours per week
+> $21 per hour base + performance bonuses, ~40 hours per week

-If you're a stellar communicator who enjoys research, taking detailed notes, and starting conversations, this role could be a great way to advance your sales career.
+If you're a stellar communicator who enjoys research, taking notes, and having conversations, this role could be a great way to advance your sales career.

 As a Sales Development Representative at Draft.dev, you'll manage outreach to new leads on LinkedIn and email, research prospects, take notes during sales calls, and send follow ups to keep potential clients moving through our pipeline.
-If you have a background in marketing agency sales or developer marketing/relations, you'll have a big advantage understanding our clients and processes.
+If selected, you'll also have the opportunity to move into an Account Executive role with 6 months based on stellar performance.

 #### [SUBMIT YOUR APPLICATION TODAY](https://airtable.com/shrUc4UbBwR9odvsl)